Is Now A Good Time To Start A Business? | Checkatrade

 If you need financing to get your business started, you’ll need to weigh up the pros and cons of the options available to you.
 A business loan can help with initial overheads, but make sure the interest rates are affordable.

-Marketing is key to business success.
+Nailing your marketing strategy will be key to initial and continued success.
 And there are a number of ways to do it.

 Traditional marketing techniques such as word of mouth and print marketing (flyers and adverts in the local newspaper, for example) are still very valid ways to promote a new business.